“Chaos reigns within.

 The kindest thing that we can do is let them go.
 No one wants to give up without a fight.
 But, it takes two to make or break a relationship; one can’t keep it together.
 The Universe is telling you that there are life lessons that each of you must learn apart from the other.
 When all is said and a decision is finally made, there will be an overwhelming feeling of peace, grace and calm that floods the body, mind and spirit.
 It’s at that point that healing begins.
 Whenever we’re in a relationship longer than six months, when it ends, as all relationships will at one point or another, it’s a deep personal loss; much like a death.
 The first year will be the hardest, and then homeostasis will gradually return.

 Love and chaos do not have to be connected like conjoined twins.
 Relationships that present the most to be learned will include love and chaos as part of the growth process.
 We can separate for awhile and come back together to “give it another try,” but after the honeymoon phase, which lasts from two weeks to a month, the couple will be right back where they were.
 Many couples will do the yo-yo routine several times, with the same results.
-Acceptance is the final stage before we can let ourselves move on.
+Acceptance is the final stage before we can let ourselves heal and move on.